oliviawestmacottssw/SSW.Rules.Content/categories/management/rules-to-successful-sales-and-account-management.md

 - do-you-always-propose-all-available-options
 - do-you-ensure-your-client-projects-who-dont-use-full-scrum-at-least-have-a-mini-review
 - do-your-sales-people-work-together-and-keep-each-other-accountable
-- bored-developers-do-you-set-maximum-periods-for-a-developer-to-work-at-any-particular-client
+- bored-developers---do-you-set-maximum-periods-for-a-developer-to-work-at-any-particular-client
 - do-you-upsell-your-products-or-services
 - do-you-have-a-cloud-architect-in-your-projects
 - do-you-know-when-to-go-for-a-tender
 - do-you-treat-freebies-as-real-customers
-- fixed-price-do-you-clearly-deliver-the-project-and-start-the-warranty-period
+- fixed-price--do-you-clearly-deliver-the-project-and-start-the-warranty-period
-- fixed-price-do-you-transition-back-to-tm-at-the-end-of-the-warranty-period
+- fixed-price--do-you-transition-back-to-tm-at-the-end-of-the-warranty-period
-- meetings-do-you-know-the-outcomes-from-your-initial-meeting-spec-review-or-ad-hoc-work
+- meetings---do-you-know-the-outcomes-from-your-initial-meeting-spec-review-or-ad-hoc-work
-- scheduling-do-you-know-how-to-book-developers-for-a-project
+- scheduling---do-you-know-how-to-book-developers-for-a-project
-- meetings-do-you-know-the-outcomes-from-your-initial-meeting-spec-review-or-ad-hoc-work
+- meetings---do-you-know-the-outcomes-from-your-initial-meeting-spec-review-or-ad-hoc-work

 ---
 You can have the best developers in the world, but if you haven't got a good sales process, no-one will ever use them.
 It's up to the Sales Manager to get this right.